YGGverse/Yoda/README.md

 #### Codebase

-* The codebase must be as minimal as possible, separate:
+* Every module should be as minimal as possible, separate:
   * different tasks
   * massive structures
   * structures with implementation